 llbert de Lacy was a loyal supporter of Stephen and was a principal commander at the celebrated Battle of the Standard at Northallerton where the Scots suffered a great defeat by the Norman Barons.
 When Ilbert gained back his Barony after King Stephen’s ascension in 1135 he immediately re-confirmed the original 1102 sub-feudal grants to “frater meus” meaning my brother, “Radulphus le Rous”.
 These manors consist of the same Royal grants originally granted by Henry 1 to Robert de Lacy and then sub-feudal to “Ralph the Red” Nov.
 23 1102.
 So we have two historic charter documents to confirm Ralph’s identity and his connection to the Norman de Lacy family.

 Ilbert repaid King Stephen with his own liege service during a tumultuous time defending Stephen’s crown from Matilda, Henry I’s daughter, who believed that she and not Stephen was the rightful heir to the throne.
-Matilda precipitated a civil war to overturn the Barons’ decision to have her nephew Stephen as king.
+Matilda precipitated a civil war to overturn the Barons’ decision to have her fathers nephew Stephen as king.

 * When Robert de Lacy (1) was dispossessed in 1114, his lands were given to Hugh de Laval and after his death to William Maltravers, who was murdered shortly before Ilbert’s return.